 Split King - 38" x 80" (x2)Master bedrooms, adjustable beds

-Beds in a box are everywhere, but the concept of buying a mattress online and getting it shipped to your door is still fairly new.
-Foam mattresses, in particular, lend themselves well to online mattress brands because they can be easily compressed and rolled to fit in a box.
-What’s more, bed in a box brands cut out the middleman, overhead costs, and inflated prices associated with brick and mortar showrooms, giving customers the opportunity to snag a high-quality bed for a good price.
+Bed in a box mattresses are everywhere, but the concept of buying a mattress from your laptop or smartphone and getting it shipped to your door is still fairly new.
+Foam mattresses, in particular, lend themselves well to online mattress brands because they can be easily compressed down and rolled up to fit in a compact box.
+What’s more, online mattress brands cut out the middleman, overhead costs, and inflated prices associated with brick and mortar retailers, giving customers the opportunity to snag a high-quality bed for a good price.

 But are beds in a box really high-quality?
-Let’s look at the difference between Amerisleep’s mattresses and your average foam mattress purchased at a mattress store.
+Let’s compare our Amerisleep mattress models to a typical foam bed found at a mattress store.